wakeuplabs-io/arbitrum-sdk/README.md

 ### Bridging Assets

-Arbitrum SDK facilitates the bridging of assets between an Arbitrum chain and its parent chain.
+Arbitrum Connect SDK facilitates the bridging of assets between an Arbitrum chain and its parent chain.
 Currently supported asset bridgers:

 - `EthBridger`: For bridging ETH to and from an Arbitrum chain (L2 or L3)
 - `Erc20Bridger`: For bridging ERC-20 tokens to and from an Arbitrum chain (L2 or L3)